Loading

 • To recall the potential impact that the new lease standard might have on a lessee's EBITDA and debt-equity ratios

-• To recognize some types of concentrations that might require disclosure under the risk and uncertainty rules, including supply-chain shortages
+• To recognize some types of concentrations that might require disclosure under the risk and uncertainty rules

 • To identify the definition of near term